Skip to main content

 Discretionary housing payments

-People receiving universal credit housing costs but not enough to cover their rent in full can ask for a discretionary housing payment.
+People receiving universal credit housing costs or housing benefit but not enough to cover their rent in full can ask for a discretionary housing payment.
 Guidance says families with school-age children may be a priority.

 Contact your local authority to apply.